Learning-aided Stochastic Network Optimization with Imperfect State Prediction: Conclusion

 \section{Conclusion}

 We investigate the problem of stochastic network optimization in the presence of imperfect state prediction and non-stationarity.
-Based on a novel distribution-accuracy curve prediction model, we develop the \emph{predictive learning-aided control} (\plc) algorithm. \plc{} is an online algorithm that requires \emph{zero} a-prior system statistical information, and contains three main functionalities, sequential distribution estimation and change detection, dual learning, and online queue-based control.
+Based on a novel distribution-accuracy curve prediction model, we develop the \emph{predictive learning-aided control} (\plc) algorithm. \plc{} is an online algorithm that contains three main functionalities, sequential distribution estimation and change detection, dual learning, and online queue-based control.
 We show that \plc{} simultaneously achieves good long-term performance, short-term queue size reduction, accurate change detection, and fast algorithm convergence.
-Our results demonstrate that state prediction (even imperfect) can help improve performance and quantify the benefits of prediction in four important metrics, i.e., utility (efficiency), delay (quality-of-service), detection (robustness), and convergence (adaptability).
+Our results demonstrate that state prediction can help improve performance and quantify the benefits of prediction in four important metrics, i.e., utility (efficiency), delay (quality-of-service), detection (robustness), and convergence (adaptability).
 They provide new insight for joint prediction, learning and optimization in stochastic networks.